andrey-akifiev/epam-test-task/README.md

      And the list of study groups 'contains new group' And the 'new' study group contains 'new' user
 ```
+Under the cut below you can find implementation of step definitions for steps used in this tests.
+It's a simple and straightforward solution with several hooks (`BeforeScenario` and `AfterScenario` to clean the test data after each test) and passing data from one step to another using `ScenarioContext`.
+To decrease number of steps and increase their reusability I've used the classical approach with parametherization and switch-case blocks.
+I just want to pay attention that here I reuse the same code from `Tests.Integration` what proves it's possible to reuse the same test code for e2e tests as well.

 <details>
 <summary>StudyGroupStepDefinitions.cs</summary>